 A programme for young people aged 16-19 recently concluded on the North Bank.
-Funded though Marr Seafood’s, the programme commenced in April 2018 and included an 8-day residential sail to the Isle of White.
+Funded though Marr Seafood’s, the programme commenced in April 2018 and included an 8-day residential sail to the Isle of Wight.
 Twelve NEET young people completed the programme and are now working intensively with our move on team to secure places in further education in September, commence training or start work.
 One young person started an apprenticeship early August and another commences college in York this September.
 A third is currently doing well on a training course which includes work experience with the NHS.

 Greenport Hull 8 (Beverley)